pranavvss/Automated-Trading-Bot-v1/README.md

 ## Note
 I highly recommend that you test your bot on paper trading.(Fake Money)
-## Note

 ------------------------------------------------------------------------------------------
 ### Key Features:

 Automated Trading: The bot can execute trades based on predefined strategies without manual intervention.

 Backtesting: Historical data is used to test and optimize the trading strategy.

 Real-time Data: Integration with APIs to fetch real-time market data.

 24/7 Operation: Hosted on a Raspberry Pi to ensure continuous operation.

 ------------------------------------------------------------------------------------------
 ### Tools and Technologies Used: